 Federal task force teams are hard at work investigating healthcare fraud so that offenders can be punished and the government can be protected.

-If you need a Houston healthcare fraud defense lawyer for Harris County, Montgomery County or Fort Bend County, contact the Neal Davis Law Firm today for a free case review.
+If you need a Houston healthcare fraud defense lawyer for Harris County, Montgomery County or Fort Bend County, contact the Neal Davis Law Firm today for a case review.
 Your Medicare or Medicaid fraud case may need the best defense lawyer in Texas.